 Want more help?

-If you are a parish considering responding and would like a conversation about your next steps, please do of course get in touch with us here and we’ll arrange a chat.
+If you are a parish considering responding and would like a conversation about your next steps, please do of course get in touch with us here.

 All the Talks in on place